maciejgz/microservice-search/README.md

 Case study of the search problem in the microservice environment when data is stored in two different microservices.

+## Steps to be done on the infrastructure level
+- [x] Create Spring Boot microservice project with Spring Cloud Gateway
+- [x] Dockerize projects
+- [x] Run projects locally
+- [x] Run projects in Docker Compose
+- [ ] Run projects in Kubernetes
+- [ ] Enable scaling of the services with load balancing
+- [ ] Run Spring Boot Admin in local environment
+- [ ] Enable K8S ingress
+- [ ] Implement all the approach related functionalities and components in K8S/Docker/Local environment

 ## Modules

 ### ms-api-gateway